Cyberpion-Github/ionix-mcp-server/README.md

 The Claude Desktop config file is in `~/Library/Application Support/Claude/claude_desktop_config.json` on Mac and in `%APPDATA%\Claude\claude_desktop_config.json` on Windows.

-Note: you can also add an `IONIX_ACCOUNT_NAME` environment variable if you want to set a default account to be used in all API calls.
+Place your account name in the `IONIX_ACCOUNT_NAME` environment variable.
+Reach out to IONIX support if you need help finding your account name.

 4. Restart Claude Desktop